flightaware/tohil/README.md

 Although we could easily make tohil.subst support the "to=" way of request a type conversion, is there any case where you wouldn't just expect it to return a string?

+#### tohil.interact

+Run the Tcl interactive command loop on stdin, hopefully a terminal, until you send an EOF.
+See also tohil::interact.  (tohil::interact is way better than tohil.interact.)

 #### Shadow Dictionaries

 Shadow Dictionaries, aka ShadowDicts, create a python dict-like object that shadows a Tcl array.